Symptoms and Signs

 Symptoms of Sexual Addiction

-- Neglecting obligations such as work, school or family in pursuit of sex.
+- Neglecting other obligations in the pursuit of sex

-- Feeling irritable when unable to engage in the desired behavior.
+- Feeling withdrawals or negative feelings when unable to engage in sexual behavior

 Signs and symptoms of compulsive sexual behavior